muhammadshahidwandar/FeetPressure_WithIMU/README.md

 <sub> Image was adapted from Privacy camp 2018: Round-table, government hacking in different national contexts and strategies
 https://www.youtube.com/watch?v=51pRTOIso4U </sub>

- Particular aspects of RealVAD dataset are:
+##Particular aspects of dataset are:

 * [ ] It is composed of panelists with different nationalities (British, Dutch, French, German, Italian, American, Mexican, Columbian, Thai).
 This aspect allows studying the effect of ethnic origin variety to the automatic VAD.
 * [ ]	There is a gender balance such that there are four female and five male panelists.